pi-lar/neuropil/doc/source/ngizerodiscovery.rst

 The message intents are the place where node and application identity play together.
 The only thing of the application identity that remains visible is its public key and its fingerprint.
-The exchange of the message intents can be seen as the "DNS lookups" of the neuropil messaging layer.
+The exchange of the message intents can be seen as the "DNS lookups" of the neuropil cybersecurity mesh.
 But we only try to discover named data channels (and yes, a name may refer to an IP address).
 The difference of these intents to DNS lookups that they are cryptographically signed and that they are attribute bearer token.